Marcell Ozuna Player Props: Braves vs. Brewers

 Marcell Ozuna At The Plate

-- In 33.3% of his games this year, Ozuna has notched at least one RBI.
-In 12 of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- He has scored in 38.1% of his games this season, with more than one run scored in 4.8%.

-- He has scored in 32 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.